- 15 January 2019

-Many universities offer under-graduate degrees in RMN nursing and some offer a combination of RMN as well as one of the other three main nursing possibilities; Adult, Child and for those with Learning Difficulties.
+Many universities offer under-graduate degrees in Mental Health Nursing and some offer a combination of RMN as well as one of the other three main nursing possibilities; Adult, Child and for those with Learning Difficulties.

 Like other nursing degrees, it requires decent academic attainment.

-For those that took the very traditional route of education, you'll need at least 5 GCSE's at C or above, including Maths and a physical Science (or Scottish/Irish equivalent).
+For those that took the very traditional route of education, you'll need at least 5 GCSE's at C or above, including Maths and English.

 UCAS point requirements vary dramatically, depending on where you're looking at.